The Puppet Labs Issue Tracker has Moved: https://tickets.puppetlabs.com

 haus – can you look into this please?

-#2 Updated by Joe Thompson 12 months ago
+#2 Updated by Joe Thompson about 1 year ago

 So there are some additional issues with this that I found today when someone updated our apt repos and 3.1 got pushed out unexpectedly.